btvwag/btvwag.github.com/_posts/events/2012-11-07-javascript-talks.md

 Dan will be speaking on OOJS, prototypes and useful patterns when dealing with them.
 He is a developer on the Web Architecture team at Dealer.com.
 Lover of The Web, Bacon and LEGO bricks.

+#### John Need - Build a web-app in 20 minutes with Ember.js

+Ember.js is a JavaScript web application framework with built-in two-way data binding.

 #### Tristan O'Neil - PJAX: Full Page Reloads Are For Suckers